Table of contents

 Durability

-But like all ultralight gear, the Copper Spur prioritizes weight savings over durability.
-While the 20-denier fabric of the rainfly and tent floor is tough for its weight, it’s considerably thinner than heavier-duty tents, so it’s more susceptible to punctures and tears.
+But like all ultralight gear, the Copper Spur is considerably thinner than heavier-duty tents.
 You’ll need to be extra cautious to avoid sharp rocks and rough surfaces that could damage the tent floor.
-If you don’t mind the weight penalty, consider bringing along a footprint or groundsheet, and we always recommend bringing along a patch kit in case of tears or punctures.
-The lightweight zippers, while generally reliable, can snag on the tent’s fabric, which may cause frustration and lead to minor damage if forced.
-Lastly, while the tent poles are strong, they require careful handling during setup and takedown to avoid accidental bending.
+If you don’t mind the weight penalty, consider bringing along a footprint or groundsheet.
+We always recommend bringing along a patch kit in case of tears or punctures.
+While generally reliable, the lightweight zippers can snag on the tent’s fabric, which can be frustrating, so watch out for that.

-Should You Buy the Big Agnes Copper Spur HV UL2?
+Should You Buy the Big Agnes Copper Spur UL2?

-However, we don’t recommend the Copper Spur if you’re looking for a budget-friendly option.
-The thinner, ultralight materials are less suitable for users who are hard on their gear.
-And, the premium price point might not be a great fit for those seeking a more affordable option.
+There is a reason that this tent has remained a staple on America’s long trails and continues to be a worthwhile investment for dedicated thru-hikers.
+However, we don’t recommend the Copper Spur if you want a budget-friendly option.
+The thinner, ultralight materials aren’t cheap and are less suitable for users who are hard on their gear.

 What Other Backpacking Tents Should You Consider?

-SlingFin Portal 2 Review: Similar to the Copper Spur, the SlingFin Portal 2 offers a similar weight and is super easy to set up thanks to a design that caters to minimalist backpackers.
+SlingFin Portal 2 Review: The SlingFin Portal 2 offers a similar weight to the Copper Spur and is super easy to set up thanks to a design that caters to minimalist backpackers.
 However, the Portal 2 is much more weather resistant and durable with its robust pole structure and internal guy lines, perfect for tough weather conditions.
 The Portal also has a wider ridge pole at the top, which provides more interior headroom and a spacious feel.

-Big Agnes Tiger Wall UL3 Solution-Dyed Tent: The Tiger Wall UL3 is one of our favorite lightweight backpacking tents for two people.
-It’s much roomier than the Copper Spur UL2, weighs less, and it even costs a bit less too.
+Big Agnes Tiger Wall UL2 Tent Review: The Tiger Wall UL2 is a better option if you’re looking for a roomy tent for one person.
+It’s both lighter and cheaper.
 The downside is that it’s a semi-freestanding model, so you’ll need to stake down the foot of the tent for structure.
 It’s also not as durable as the Copper Spur, so you’ll want to treat it with care.
-Still, we’ve found these trade offs to be well worth it for the extra room and weight savings.
+Still, for one person, we’ve found these trade offs to be well worth it for the extra weight savings.